Learn about oysters as food

 A large, fast-growing, cupped oyster with a deep, elongated and often irregular shell.
 The thick shell varies from muddy brown to light gray.
 Suspended culture produces a fluted shell; intertidal, an smooth one.
 The oyster can grow to over 12 inches but is normally harvested at 6 inches or less.
 Originally from Japan it is now the most widely cultured oyster in the world.
 Like Atlantic oysters, names of Pacific oysters vary region to region.

-Farm-raised in two main techniques: bottom culture, using natural spat or hatchery seed or sets, and off bottom culture with long lines, racks, rafts and poles.
+Farm-raised in two main techniques: bottom culture, using wild spawn or hatchery seed in off-bottom baskets.

 Pacific oysters are available year-round.
-They are mostly live or fresh-shucked, though in-shell frozen, frozen meats and smoked meats are available.
-Meats normally run from extra-small (more than 144/ gal.) to large (not over 64/gal.)
+We sell all of our oysters live, in the shell.
+Meats normally run from extra-small (more than 144/ gal.) to large (not more than 64/gal.)